-In 2017, Copper Fox retained NV5 to commence the process to obtain Class III Underground Injection Control and Aquifer Protection permits which, once acquired, are good for the life of the project.
-Modeling of the Pollution Management Area, the Discharge Impact Area, the Cone of Depression and Points of Compliance as well as the abandonment plans for the proposed test site had been completed to the draft stage when Copper Fox suspended the work on the permit applications, pending the outcome of discussions to acquire surface access to the proposed ISL pilot scale test site (see news release dated September 21, 2017).
+In 2017, Copper Fox commenced the process to obtain Class III Underground Injection Control and Aquifer Protection permits which, once acquired, are good for the life of the project.
+A significant amount of modelling work was completed to the draft stage before Copper Fox suspended the work on the permit applications, pending the outcome of discussions to acquire surface access to the proposed ISL pilot scale test site (see news release dated September 21, 2017).